nextflow-io/patterns/publish-process-outputs-pattern/README.md

 ## Problem

 You need to use a pattern to save only select files from a process into a directory.
+For example in the `foo` process below you want to save only those files which are not `.bam` or `.bai`.

 ## Solution